Hero Image

 • Improve water use efficiency

-The California Department of Food and Agriculture's (CDFA) climate smart agriculture programs provide funding to growers to help them implement practices that build resiliency to climate change and reduce greenhouse gas emissions.
+We've partnered with the California Department of Food and Agriculture's (CDFA) to provide technical assistance for farmers and ranchers interested in the climate smart agriculture financial incentive programs.
+These programs provide funding to implement practices that build resiliency to climate change and reduce greenhouse gas emissions.

 Funding Opportunity for Growers and Ranchers!